MicrosoftDocs/dynamics365smb-docs/business-central/fa-how-maintain.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Fixed Assets**, and then choose the related link.
 2. Select the fixed asset that you want to view ledger entries for, and then choose the **Depreciation Books** action.
-3. In the **FA Depreciation Books** page, select the relevant fixed asset depreciation book, and then choose the **Maintenance Ledger Entries** action.
+3. On the **FA Depreciation Books** page, select the relevant fixed asset depreciation book, and then choose the **Maintenance Ledger Entries** action.

 ## To view or print maintenance ledger entries for multiple fixed assets
 In the **Maintenance - Details** report, you can view or print maintenance ledger entries for one or many fixed assets.